On two families of Nekrasov-Okounkov type formulas: Proof of the second family of Nekrasov--Okounkov type formulas

 First, we need the following lemma. \begin{lem} We assume $|Q|<1$, then

 \end{lem} {\bf Proof:} Just by applying the $L=2N$ and

 case of Lemma \ref{lem:mu,g-Qg+ ep,mu}. $\Box$ \ \\

 In the following, we will show that both sides of equation \eqref{eqn:main2} are equal to the partition function $\tilde{Z}_N$ (defined in equation \eqref{eqn:def tZ_N}) up to the factor $\prod_{i=1}^N M(Q_{1,i};q)$.
-Then the Theorem \ref{thm:main2} is a direct corollary. \begin{prop} For any positive integer $N$, we have the following product formula for $\tilde{Z}_N$ as an element in the ring $\mathbb{C}[\![Q_{1,i},Q_{2,2},q^{-1}]\!]$,
+Then, Theorem \ref{thm:main2} follows directly. \begin{prop} For any positive integer $N$, we have the following product formula for $\tilde{Z}_N$ as an element of the ring $\mathbb{C}[\![Q_{1,i},Q_{2,2},q^{-1}]\!]$,

 where $M(z;q)=\prod_{n=1}^\infty (1-zq^{-n})^n$, and

 \end{prop} {\bf Proof:} By the rotation symmetry \eqref{eqn:rotation symm C} and the vacuum expectation value formula \eqref{eqn:clm0=<>} of topological vertex, we have